mpwaser/make-ide/README.md

 ### make ide

 Project files can be edited via `make ide`.
-This will open all project related source and header files in Vim.
-Additionally, this will set the following options (which can be found in the `makefile`):
+This will open all project related source and header files in Vim with some basic Vim settings:

 ```bash
 vim -c "set list nu et sta sts=2 ts=2 sw=2 tag | vsp | args **/*.c **/*.h <CR>"
 ```

-In particular, this will set tabstops and indentation to 2 spaces, as well as start Vim in fullscreen and vertical split mode.
-Change as you see fit, however I suggest moving more extensive personalizations to a `vimrc` file.
+In particular, this will add line numbering, use spaces as tabstops, set indentation to 2 spaces and start Vim in fullscreen and vertical split mode.
+Change as you see fit.
+However I suggest moving more extensive personalizations to a `vimrc` file.
 An interactive Vim tutorial can be found [here](https://www.openvim.com/).

-Note that this also runs exuberant ctags via  `ctags -R .` which will create a `TAGS` file in the project root directory.
+Note that this also runs Ctags via  `ctags -R .` which will create a `TAGS` file in the project root directory.
 To update the tags database from inside Vim use `:!ctags -R .` from the Vim command line.
-Some basic commands are:
+Some basic `Vim Ctags` commands are:

 | **Vim command** | **Action** |